MelvinQM/IOT-Personal/docs/embedded/technical_documentation.md

 ### 4.4 Joystick
 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
+    The joystick consists of 2 potentiometers one for the x axis and one for the y axis.
+This allows for 2d coordinate to be determined which in turn can be used for the cursor on screen.
+The joystick serves as an alternative to using gyro data.
+The joystick also has a click function so it also serves as a button.
   </div>
   <div style="flex: 1; text-align: right;">
     <img src="/../assets/images/components/joystick.png" alt="rawmpudata" style="width: 75%; height: auto;">